nd1012/wan24-Crypto/README.md

 bytes.
 You can use `SecureRandomStream.Instance`, too (it uses `RND` on request).
 Use `Rng` as (also asynchronous) random integer generator, or where a `RandomNumberGenerator` instance is required.

+**CAUTION**: True randomness is the most important source of security for any crypto application.
+PRNG and CSRNG random sources, and even physical phenomen based hardware random sources won't produce _true_ random, and/or can be manipulated in some way to produce predictable random data, unless it's a QRNG source.

+### Seeding

+Use the `RND.AddSeed(Async)` methods for seeding your RNG.
+The `AddURandomSeed(Async)` only seed `/dev/urandom`, while when calling `AddSeed(Async)`, the method will try to seed

+1. the `RND.SeedConsumer`
+2. the `RND.Generator`
+3. `/dev/urandom`

+and return after providing the seed to the first available target, or when there's no target for consuming the seed.

+**CAUTION**: Be aware of the patent US10402172B1!

+### Seeding automatic

+A seedable RNG (`ISeedableRng`) can be seeded automatic using

+- received IV bytes
+- received cipher data
+- received random bytes

+**CAUTION**: Even if it's extremely unlikely, an untrusted seed source _may_ be able to cause a RNG to produce predictable random data, unless it combines QRNG entrophy.

+To enable automatic seeding, set the seed source flags to `RND.AutoRngSeeding`.

+Per default the `RND.Generator` will be seeded, unless you specify another seed target in `RND.SeedConsumer`.
+A seed consumer needs to implement the `ISeedableRng` interface, which `RandomDataGenerator` does, for example.

+Seeding during encryption can be overridden using `CryptoOptions.RngSeeding`.

+Seeding during PAKE authentication can be overridden using the given options for encryption.

+When deserializing the `SignatureContainer` embedded signed data, the nonce will be seeded, if `RND.AutoRngSeeding` has the `Random` flag.

+Because seeding may be synchronized, there's a `RngSeederQueue` queue worker, which is a simple hosted service that seeds the given target `ISeedableRng` in background, using a copy of the given seeds.
+The `RngSeederQueue` may be customized easily by extending the type (pregnant methods are virtual).

+**CAUTION**: Be aware of the patent US10402172B1!

 ## Notes